geogardenclub/geogardenclub_ai_playground/README.md

 * GeneratedContent: A Widget displaying the sequence of commands and responses as a list of MessageWidgets.

 ## Reasoning about GeoGardenClub data

-All of the above is just preliminary to the real focus of this app: exploring the best approach to enabling a Gemini model to reason about and answer questions regarding GeoGardenClub data.
-To do this, this app emulates the approach taken by the original sample to illustrate how a model can interact with an external API.
-The original app implements the "exchange rate tool" as an async function that, instead of actually calling an external service, immediately returns a JSON-style object that emulates what such as service might return.

-Similarly, this app implements a variety of tools that return objects similar to what might be returned by a call to an actual GeoGardenClub database.

 To explore the ability of a Gemini model to reason about GeoGardenClub data, this app contains two files in the commands directory: